-But ingestion of foreign objects it is not exclusive of captive cetaceans [60], in December 2015 a wild killer whale appeared stranded in the coast of South Africa, the animal was seen alone in the area during the previous days.
+But ingestion of foreign objects it is not exclusive of cetaceans bred under human care [60], in December 2015 a wild killer whale appeared stranded in the coast of South Africa, the animal was seen alone in the area during the previous days.
 Her necropsy showed several plastic objects in her stomach: a shoe, an ice cream container, plastic bags, etc. The animal had also big clumps of seagrass and sea cucumbers, evidence that in a situation, where she was unable to catch prey, she ingested virtually any object she could find.